cpsughrue/gsoc_proposal/README.md

 ## Overview

 A daemon that can serve as a micro-build system designed to manage modules will be implemented to provide build systems agnostic support for explicitly built modules.
 With the simple addition of a single command line flag, each clang invocation will register its translation unit with the daemon.
 The daemon will take the registered translation unit and scan its dependencies.
-As translation units are registered and scanned, the target's dependency graph will begin to emerge.
+As translation units are registered and scanned, the executables's dependency graph will begin to emerge.
 In parallel, the daemon can leverage the emerging graph to schedule and execute each module's build efficiently.
 Before building each module, the daemon will check to ensure the dependency has not already been built or is being built.
 The goal is to have a single entity with knowledge of the entire build process that can efficiently coordinate and manage the build of dependencies (i.e., modules).

 ## Core Tenants